peterpot/openath.github.io/entry_terms.md

 Background to the service
 -----------
 Our hope is to make athletics and running events more fun and easier to manage, thus allowing the sport to grow.
 The first step to a well run competition is to take entries quickly and accurately, with a system that understands the sport.
+Athletics is complicated, with many different types of competitions and rules, and the development is an ongoing journey.

 At the time being, this is essentially a not-for-profit "public service".
 It has been developed so far through grants and contracts with governing bodies.
 The total revenue we obtain from most athletics meetings is between £50 and £200.
 For this service to grow, we cannot provide personalised support to individual competitions; instead we're trying to put our time into a better automated system which you can operate yourself.